mwienhoven/Hypertuning-Ray-Marcello-Wienhoven/README.md

 ```

 ## Manual testing
 Some manual test will be ran before hypertuning to gain insights for optimal search spaces.
 The test will be described in the following subsections.
-The baseline settings of training are saved in DONT_CHANGE_orig_training.toml
+The baseline settings of training are saved in DONT_CHANGE_orig_training.toml.
+For every setting, three models will be ran.

 ### Original model
 The original model, with the settings from DONT_CHANGE_orig_training.toml, achieved a highest accuracy of 0.53.